Like this post? Help us by sharing it!

 If this sounds hard, it gets even harder.
 It is a fact of sumo life that the younger, inexperienced wrestlers endure systematic hazing and physical punishment in order to toughen them up.
 This is part and parcel of sumo culture and something that young wrestlers know to expect.
 However, sometimes it can go too far, resulting in injury – and in some very rare cases, even death.

-A famous exception to the general fatness is Takanoyama Shuntaro, known as the “Skinny Sumo”: a Czech wrestler distinctive for his diminutive size.
+A famous exception to the “bigger the better” rule is Takanoyama Shuntaro, known as the “Skinny Sumo”: a Czech wrestler distinctive for his diminutive size.
 Despite being comparatively minuscule, Takanoyama has had impressive success in the rankings, reaching the makuuchi division in 2011.
-Read more about him here.

 Unfortunately this increase in weight, combined with a high consumption of alcohol, means that modern sumo wrestlers’ life expectancy is more than ten years shorter than that of the average Japanese male.